CalebFields/Pigeon/Pigeon/docs/ARCHITECTURE_OVERVIEW.md

   Core --> OPS[Logs and Metrics]
 ```

-This diagram shows how the front-ends (CLI and GUI) call into the shared Core library.
-The Core is split into configuration, cryptography, messaging, networking, and storage concerns.
-Storage persists encrypted data to disk, networking communicates with remote peers, and the Core emits logs and metrics for observability.
+Front-ends call a stable core API; the core coordinates config, crypto, messaging, networking, and storage.
+Data is encrypted at rest before persistence, peer I/O is handled by libp2p, and logs/metrics are emitted for operations.

 ### 8.2 Sequence – Send ➜ Receive
 ```mermaid